 William Edgar Noot, Private, 54460, Welsh Regiment.
 William was the son of William and Mary Noot, of Hall Farm, Cosheston, Pembroke.
 He had volunteered for service with the Welsh Regiment, and after training was posted as a reinforcement to the 19th Battalion, Welsh Regiment, the Pioneer Battalion of the 38th (Welsh) Division.
 The Division had been in France since December 1915, and had fought in epic battles at Mametz Wood and the Pilckem Ridge.
 In the spring of 1918 they were moved from Flanders to bolster the British lines on the Somme, and took up positions around Aveluy Wood, where they remained until the launch of the great advance on 24 August 1918.
 Over the coming weeks the Division pushed its way through the Germans, driving through the Canal du Nord and the Hindenburg Line towards the mighty Forest Of Mormal.
 William was wounded at Mormal, and evacuated to the Military Hospital at Abbeville for treatment, but died of wounds there on 10 November, 1918.
 He was 32 years old, and is buried at Abbeville Communal Cemetery Extension, France.

 William George Phillips, Private, 54385, Welsh Regiment.
-William was born in 1891, the third child of John and Martha Phillips of Mayeston.
-He worked as a farm labourer until joining the Welsh Regiment, and was posted to the 16th Battalion, Welsh Regiment.
+William was born in 1891, the third child of Thomas and Elizabeth Phillips, of Mayeston, Cosheston.
+He worked as a gardener until joining the Welsh Regiment, and was posted to the 16th Battalion, Welsh Regiment.
 The battalion was the Cardiff City battalion, and had been in France since December 1915 attached to 115 Brigade, 38th (Welsh) Division.
 Judging by his service number, William joined the battalion after its part in the successful capture of Mametz Wood, and its move to positions at Boesinghe, north of Ypres.
 The Division was destined to hold the line here until August 1917, when it made its assault on Pilckem Ridge.
 On 23 May 1917, A Company, 16th Welsh were in the line near Village Street, when they were shelled by German heavy guns.
 Eight men were killed and a further eight wounded.
 William was one of the dead.
 He was 25 years old, and is buried at Ferme-Olivier Cemetery, Belgium.
-Many thanks to Rosemary Thomas for identifying William.

 Frederick John Purser, Corporal, 27535, Royal Field Artillery.
 Frederick was the son of William and Sarah Purser, of Mayeston Lodge, Cosheston, Pembroke.
 He was called up for service in the Army, and joined the Royal Field Artillery, where after receiving his training, Frederick was posted to their "B" Battery, 175th Brigade.
 By the summer of 1917 the unit was at Ypres, and was used for firing preparatory barrages onto the German lines, during the build up to the Passchendaele Offensive.
 Frederick was killed by a German shell whilst working on telephone wires connecting his battery to a signalling station on 24 July, 1917 aged 27.
 He is buried at Coxyde Military Cemetery, Belgium.